overlayed-gg/examples/examples/js-example/README.md

 # Overlayed TypeScript Example

-This is a minimal example of using Overlayed with TypeScript
+This is a minimal example of using Overlayed with Javascript

 ## Setup